 Saturday, January 7th at 11 AM

 Join a group of like-minded citizens to discuss sustainable living, zero-waste solutions, and climate change actions for indivuals and the greater community.
 Meetings are typically on Saturday mornings.
 Email Jennifer Jones at email@example.com for more details or suggestions.

-For June, we will be reading and cooking from The New Portuguese Table by David Leite.
+For January, we will be reading and cooking from An Unapologetic Cookbook by Joshua Weissman.

 Copies will be available to check out before the meeting.
 Email to firstname.lastname@example.org or visit the library for more information.

 We will be discussing how successful this cookbook really is.
+Participants are welcome to make a dish from the book and bring it to the meeting, but it is not required.
 Location: Large Meeting Room.
-See Jennifer Jones with any questions.
-Meeting date is Tuesday, June 21st at 6:30 p.m.
+See Michelle Skaar with any questions.

 Well-Read Wednesday Book Discussion